corbettamarco/Sentiment-Analysis/README.md

 To run the docker of the app:

-	1. Build the docker image : sudo docker buildx build .
+	1. Build the docker image : docker buildx build .
 	2. Run the container :   docker run -p 8888:5000 --name sentiment_analysis sentiment_analysis

 	Now the docker is running on http://172.17.0.2:5000.